MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-use.md

 - If the worker selects **OK**, the picking list isn't deleted.
 It will be posted when the job is reported in the **Report scrap** or **Report progress** dialog box.
 - If the worker selects **Cancel** in the **Report progress** or **Report scrap** dialog box, the picking list is deleted.

-### Adjust material from the toolbar on the right
+### Adjust material from the primary or secondary toolbar

-The **Adjust material** button can be configured so that it appears on the toolbar on the right.
+The **Adjust material** button can be configured so that it appears on the primary or secondary toolbar.
 (For more information, see [Design the production floor execution interface](production-floor-execution-tabs.md).)
 A worker can select **Adjust material** for a production job that is in progress.
 In this case, the **Adjust material** dialog box appears, where the worker can make the desired adjustments.
 When the dialog box is opened, a production picking list that contains lines for the adjusted quantities is created for the production order.
 If the worker selects **Post now**, the adjustment is confirmed, and the picking list is posted.
 If the worker selects **Cancel**, the picking list is deleted, and no adjustment is made.

 ### Adjust material consumption for catch weight items